donyal/CKD-Analysis/README.md

 ## Overview

 This repository presents an end-to-end analysis of Chronic Kidney Disease (CKD) using clinical data.
-The project covers data preprocessing, robust machine learning modeling, and insightful visualizations, aiming to support early detection and improved management of CKD.
+The project covers data preprocessing, robust machine learning modeling, and insightful visualizations.

 ## Table of Contents